bloodstiller/bloodstiller.com/content/aboutme.md

 Can you hear me?
 Is this thing on?

-I'm Bloodstiller, an ethical hacker with a passion for security and privacy.
-My focus is on **Active Directory (AD) security**, working to protect enterprise networks and identity management systems.
+I'm Bloodstiller, a penetration tester/security researcher with a passion for security and privacy.
+My focus is on **Active Directory (AD) security**, working to protect enterprise networks.
+I have also started to enjoy doing web application work as of late.

 I'm always exploring new techniques and keeping up with the latest threats.
 This blog serves as a way for me to share insights, tips, and experiences from my journey in hacking.